-Assessor should be level 5 kayak paddler.
+Assessor should be a level 5 paddler with relevant training & experience.
 He / she must be a relevant level trainer / guide / instructor / coach for the level paddlers he / she is assessing.
-He / she must have discipline specific assessor training and approvement by the national federation.
-Trainer and assessor can't be same person.
+He / she must have discipline specific assessor training and approval by the national federation.
+Trainer and assessor can't be the same person.
 There should be two assessors.
 It is not recommended to assess family members.